 Numerous factors can lead to client-side errors, including wrong HTTP methods, invalid authorization credentials, missing parameters, and inappropriate headers.
 Set up alerts to identify potential syntax issues in your client app code or API implementation, and fix them to bring your error rates down.

-More information at your fingertips
+API Gateway metrics at your fingertips

 Get a high-level overview of usage with charts and graphs.
 Access out-of-the-box reports, create your own custom dashboards, and more.